borankilic/snake_game/README.md

 # snake_game
-A basic version of vintage snake game using Tkinter package
+A basic version of vintage snake game using Tkinter package in Python